quanterall/HaskellMaterials/README.md

 most of those opinions (good and bad) don't necessarily match real life.
 Haskell is more talked about than it is used and with that comes a certain "lore".

-Since it's very common to talk about Haskell without actually knowing it people are free to, for lack of a better word, make up attributes and characteristics.
+Since it's very common to talk about Haskell without actually knowing it people feel free to, for lack of a better word, make up attributes and characteristics.
 Unless someone has provably used Haskell for creating applications to solve problems, there is no reason to trust anything they say about the language (This actually applies to all languages and programming in general, but it's